Avoid Sleeping During Class

 How do I avoid falling asleep in class?

-See more questions like this: How to avoid sleep during my class?
+See more questions like this: How not to fall asleep and teacher calls me?

 Is there any eatable tips to avoid sleep?